Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 • Offsetting Capital Gains Tax losses

-Capital Gains made on the sale of a business, shares or a property often considerably exceed the available tax-free allowances.
-Here, careful planning and expert advice will ensure that transactions are structured as tax efficiently as possible.
+Capital Gains made on the sale of a business, shares or property often considerably exceed the available tax-free allowances.
+Here, careful planning and expert advice will ensure that transactions are structured as tax-efficient as possible.
 This will help to minimise any Capital Gains Tax that may occur.

 What is the Capital Gains annual allowance?